ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 **THE NORMS ARE:**
 For services that serve a dataset, they:
-* must be a "child of" that dataset
+* must be a "child of" a distribution of dataset
 * must have an endpointURL (the URL of the interface)
 * must have an endpointDescription (the URL leading to e.g. a Swagger/openAPI document)